 “I urge your agencies to review this proposal from the perspective of its potential impact on health care accessibility, costs, and market competition within Oregon,” Yunker wrote Nov.
 20. “There has been a lack of clear, publicly available analysis, and the agencies involved have failed to address critical questions about how this merger will affect Oregonians.”

-As The Oregonian recently reported, OHSU believes the transaction is exempt from federal oversight because it is a public entity.
-The paper also noted that most of the 120 public comments the state has received so far oppose the transaction.
+As The Lund Report first reported, OHSU believes the transaction is exempt from federal oversight because it is a public entity.
+The publication also noted that most of public comments the state has received so far oppose the transaction.

 Yunker’s letter follows the Nov.
 5 election of former President Donald Trump.
 And while Yunker’s letter did not mention any medical specialties, the next president has made it abundantly clear he disagrees strongly with the direction in which transgender rights developed under the Biden administration.
 (Yunker could not be reached for comment.)